Wilhelm Ahlwardt

-Wilhelm Ahlwardt (4 July 1828, Greifswald – 2 November 1909, Greifswald) was a German orientalist who specialized in research of Arabic literature.
+Wilhelm Ahlwardt (4 July 1828 in Greifswald – 2 November 1909 in Greifswald) was a German orientalist who specialized in research of Arabic literature.
 He was the son of philologist Christian Wilhelm Ahlwardt (1760–1830).

 Biography

 He studied oriental philology at the University of Greifswald (1846–48, 1849–50) as a student of Johann Gottfried Ludwig Kosegarten and at the University of Göttingen (1848–49) under Heinrich Ewald.
 After graduation, he spent several years studying Arab manuscripts in libraries at Gotha and Paris.
 In 1856 he began work as an assistant librarian at Greifswald, obtaining his habilitation during the following year.
 In 1861 he became a professor at the university.

 Published works

 His main work was the masterful Verzeichnis der arabischen Handschriften (1887–1899), a 10 volume catalogue of Arabic manuscripts kept at the Royal Library of Berlin.
 As a dedication to the 400 year jubilee of the university at Greifswald (1856), he published Über Poesie und Poetik der Araber ("On Poetry and Poetics of the Arabs").
 Other principal works by Ahlwardt are: